 Even if you are familiar with National Novel Writing Month, you might not know that the organization also hosts two 'camps' throughout the year -

 After a grueling month-long blind selection process, we finally get to announce the authors and stories to be included in this year’s short story anthology.

 Amongst all of our great goals coming to fruition, we here at Writing Bloc have officially launched a podcast!
 Our aim is to chat about all things writing, with us discussing everything from successes to struggles, answering any of your questions, and interviewing authors we think you should know.
 We

 The child looked at the calendar on the wall, swinging, as if

 by some invisible breeze.
 There could not have been a breeze, though.
 All of

 the room’s windows and doors were closed, and the air smelled musty and stale, like

-Writing Bloc’s Best Reads July Edition.
-Welcome to the third post in our ongoing best of series, in which a few of our Writing Bloc contributors share their favorite read of the month.
-For the month of July, we hear from Becca, Jacqui, and Michael.
+Writing Bloc’s Best Reads April 2019 Edition.
+Welcome to our ongoing best of series, in which a few of our Writing Bloc contributors share their favorite read of the month.
+For the month of April, we hear from Michael, Jacqui, Becca, and Robert.

 Michael's Pick for April: The Hunger